seatable/seatable-admin-docs/docs/upgrade/extra-upgrade-notice.md

     docker exec seatable-server nginx -s reload
     ```

-??? info "Force usage of API Gateway endpoints"
+??? info "Force usage of API gateway endpoints"

     The following configuration is optional and can be omitted if you have no issues with API performance, rate limits, and resources.
-We recommend using the new `/api-gateway/` endpoints for faster responses and reduced workload on the SeaTable server.
+We recommend using the new `/api-gateway/` endpoints for faster responses and reduced workload on your SeaTable Server instance.

-    To optimize your setup, update your `dtable_server_config.json` file to enable the new caching mechanism of the API Gateway.
+    To optimize your setup, update your `dtable_server_config.json` file to enable the new caching mechanism of the API gateway.
 This will redirect `List Rows` and `Get Row` calls to the improved endpoints.
 Replace `cloud.seatable.io` with your public server URL (include the trailing '/')."

     ```json
     "redirect_list_rows_api": true,